 Under Dutch law, there are various active, passive, and other anti-takeover measures.
-If a company decides to implement an active anti-takeover measure, it is best do so when listing a company.
-In the context of an unsolicited public bid, the use of an anti-takeover measure is only permitted for the purpose of allowing a publicly traded company, for a limited period of time, the opportunity to ascertain the intentions of a bidder and to create a level playing field in order to either consult with shareholders or to investigate alternatives preferable to an unsolicited bid.
+If a company decides to implement an active anti-takeover measure, it should best do so when listing a company.
+In the context of an unsolicited public bid, the use of an anti-takeover measure is only permitted for the purpose of allowing a publicly traded company, for a limited period of time, the opportunity to ascertain the intentions of a bidder, and to create a level playing field in order to either consult with shareholders or to investigate alternatives preferable to an unsolicited bid.

-The three most common active anti-takeover measures are (i) protective preference shares, (ii) priority shares, and (iii) the issuance of depositary receipts.
+The three most common active anti-takeover measures are: (i) protective preference shares; (ii) priority shares; and (iii) the issuance of depositary receipts.

 - (i) Protective preference shares: The issuer grants a call option on preference shares to an independent foundation, which gives the foundation the right to acquire such number of preference shares equal to 100% of the outstanding shares at the time of exercise of the call option, less one share.
 The foundation's objects are generally to protect the interests of the issuer and its business by making every effort to prevent anything which may affect the independence, continuity or identity of the issuer. - (ii) Priority shares: The holder of priority shares, generally an independent foundation, may have certain special statutory rights attached to those shares.
-Commonly, such rights include the right to make a binding nomination to appoint members of the management or supervisory board, the right to issue shares and the right to approve certain important decisions of the company. - (iii) Issuance of depositary receipts: In this structure, the economic rights are separated from the voting rights of shares.
+Commonly, such rights include the right to make a binding nomination to appoint members of the management or supervisory board, the right to issue shares, and the right to approve certain important decisions of the company.

+(iii) Issuance of depositary receipts: In this structure, the economic rights are separated from the voting rights of shares.
 A foundation will be the holder of the shares and will issue depositary receipts.
 The depositary receipts, which will be listed, represent the beneficial ownership of the underlying shares.
 The holder of the depositary receipts is entitled to all dividend payments and other distributions.
 The voting rights are legally held by the foundation.
 However, the foundation will generally grant a power of attorney to the holders of the depositary receipts to exercise the voting rights at their own discretion.
 In hostile situations, the foundation may limit, exclude or revoke the power of attorney (to be) granted to the depositary receipt holders.
 The Dutch Code provides that depositary receipts for shares should not be issued as an anti-takeover protective measure and that the board of the foundation should issue voting proxies under all circumstances and without limitations to all depositary receipt holders who request this.
 Companies may, however, deviate from the Dutch Code if they explain such deviation.

-Other passive anti-takeover measures are, amongst others, (i) majority shareholding, (ii) a dual-voting structure containing two types of shares with different voting rights attached thereto and, (iii) the major company regime (structuurregime) acting as extra layer for the appointment of members of the management board.
-In addition, based on the Dutch Code, the management board may invoke a response time of 180 days in the event that a shareholder puts an item on the agenda that may lead to a change in the company's strategy.
+Other passive anti-takeover measures are, amongst others: (i) majority shareholding; (ii) a dual-voting structure containing two types of shares with different voting rights attached thereto; and (iii) the large company regime (structuurregime) acting as an extra layer for the appointment of members of the management board.